Skip to content

 Bear is what Apple Notes would be if Apple cared about markdown and beautiful typography.
 It's fast, elegant, and opinionated.
 Nested tags organize notes without folders.
 The editor supports markdown with a live preview that feels natural rather than technical.

 What works: The writing experience is the best of any note app.
 Period.
 Typography, spacing, and the way markdown renders inline — it makes you want to write.
-Nested tags (#work/projects/clientA) create a flexible hierarchy.
+Nested tags (#work/projects/clientA) create a flexible hierarchy without rigid folder structures — a note can belong to multiple tag hierarchies simultaneously.
 Quick capture via share sheet, Shortcuts, and Apple Watch.
-Pro adds sync across devices, PDF/HTML/DOCX export, and custom themes.
+The editor handles tables, code blocks, images, and task lists cleanly.
+For writers — journalists, bloggers, researchers, students — Bear reduces the friction between thinking and writing more than any other tool.

 The catch: Apple-only, like Apple Notes.
 No web app, no Windows, no Android.
-Pro is required for sync between devices — without it, notes are stuck on one device.
+Pro is required for sync between devices — without it, notes are stuck on one device, which makes the free tier impractical for anyone with more than one device.
 No databases, no backlinks graph, no Kanban boards.
 Bear does one thing — beautiful, organized note-taking — and deliberately ignores everything else.
-Bear 2 (2023 rewrite) lost some users with breaking changes to the tag system.
+Bear 2 (2023 rewrite) lost some users with breaking changes to the tag system and UI adjustments.
+At $2.99/month, it's one of the cheapest paid options on this list, which partially offsets the limited feature scope.

 7. Logseq